rkoesters/rsrv/README.md

 If you want to read through or modify rsrv, here are some important files:

+- `example/*.ini`: The comments in these files are fantastic.
 - `main.go`:	This is where the program starts.
 - `config.go`:	This is where the configuration is parsed.
 - `handler.go`:	This has `getHandler` and some helper functions that are